Randolf888/LabResponsiveDashboardApp/README.md

 ## Documentation

-For detailed technical documentation, see [ResponsiveDesignDocumentation.md](./ResponsiveDesignDocumentation.md)
+For detailed technical documentation, see  the Documentation.md

 ## Contributing